Skip to content

 WeibullNycanderGold_pdf(

-Weibull, Nycander and Golds's analytical chain-length distribution for living polymerization with different initiation and polymerization rate coefficients.
+Weibull, Nycander and Gold's analytical chain-length distribution for living polymerization with different initiation and propagation rate coefficients.

-where \(v\) denotes the number-average degree of polymerization of all chains, including unreacted initiator molecules, and \(r=k_p/k_i\) is the ratio of the polymerization and initiation rate coefficients.
-Then, the number fraction of chains with \(k \ge 1\) monomer units can be evaluated by:
+where \(v\) denotes the number-average degree of polymerization of all chains, including unreacted initiator molecules, and \(r=k_p/k_i\) is the ratio of the propagation and initiation rate coefficients.
+Then, the number fraction of chains with \(k \ge 1\) monomer units can be evaluated by one of two expressions, depending on the value of \(r\).
+For \(r > 1\):

-where \(\Gamma\) is the regularized upper incomplete gamma function.
-For \(r>1\), the argument of \(\Gamma\) is always positive, while for \(r<1\) it is negative.
-This analytical solution has an obvious singularity at \(r=1\); in that case, the solution reduces to the well-known Poisson distribution:
+This branched analytical solution has an obvious singularity at \(r=1\); in that case, the solution reduces to the well-known Poisson distribution:

 \[ p(k) = \frac{v^k}{k!}e^{-v} \]